tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

 As a-- as a formula, because it's like, "as long as we do *this* then they'll be happy" and it's like, but you gotta do other things too.
 And it's like, "that's too much."
 Which- which-- and that's like the sort of thing, which representation do we use for this media, and it's like, you need to let a creative person do that, in which they point, they-- their heads start spinning around and they start throwing up um, pea soup.
-And God forbid let a creative person do something.[laughs]
+And God forbid let a creative person do something.<u>[laughs]</u>

 </nick>
 </compare>